nhtlongcs/llm-social-engineering-challenge/README.md

-# LLM - Social Engineering CTF Challenge
+# LLM - Social Engineering CTF Challenge [easy version]

 This is a proof-of-concept application that utilizes the [OpenAI API](https://beta.openai.com/) to embed the secrets of a LLM's knowledge.